-Upper Mid Parent Program (January 22 and 23, 2021) As an introduction to some of the issues involved in the college process, parents are invited to campus for a panel presentation by several admission representatives and for small group meetings with the advising staff.
+Upper Mid Parent Program (January 21 and 22, 2022) As an introduction to some of the issues involved in the college process, parents are invited to campus for a panel presentation by several admission representatives and for small group meetings with the advising staff.
 Parents receive detailed information about this program in the fall.
-This event maybe virtual in January 2021.
-More details of follow.